INVESTIGATION REMINDER: Scott+ - GuruFocus.com

-NEW YORK, July 25, 2022 (GLOBE NEWSWIRE) -- Scott+Scott Attorneys at Law LLP (“Scott+Scott”), an international shareholder and consumer rights litigation firm, is investigating whether Yatsen Holding Ltd (“Yatsen” or the “Company”) (: YSG) or certain of its officers and directors violated federal securities laws.
+Scott%2BScott+Attorneys+at+Law+LLP (“Scott+Scott”), an international shareholder and consumer rights litigation firm, is investigating whether Yatsen Holding Ltd (“Yatsen” or the “Company”) (NYSE: YSG) or certain of its officers and directors violated federal securities laws.
 If you purchased Yatsen securities pursuant and/or traceable to Yatsen’s initial public offering (“IPO”) in November 2020, you are encouraged to contact Scott+Scott attorney Jonathan Zimmerman at (888) 398-9312 for more information.

 Yatsen operates in the fast-growing China cosmetics market.